 It wasn't so long ago that baggy jeans were people’s go-to denim pick.
 Winona Ryder wore them everywhere she went in the '90s.
 TLC changed fashion forever when they wore undone overalls to a press call.
 And Aaliyah was the queen of making baggy jeans look cool.
 But as fashion skewed towards the super-skinny jean, looser fits fell out of favor — that is, until recently.
 Despite its sartorial comeback though, roomier denim can still seem tricky to pull off.
-But there's a fix: the key to wearing baggy jeans is finding the best shoes to go with them.
-Frankly, it's not all that surprising because a pair of loose-fitted jeans is a bonafide look and an ordinary shoe simply won't do.
-Suffice it to say, the footwear you pair with them matters even more than, say, your everyday skinnies or straights.
+But there's a quick fix: you have to choose the right shoes to wear with baggy jeans.
+Frankly, it's not all that surprising because a pair of loose-fitted jeans is a bonafide look and ordinary footwear simply won't do.
+Suffice it to say, the boot or sneaker you pair with your bottoms matters even more than, say, with your everyday skinnies or straights.

-Because baggy jeans are no doubt here to stay for 2021, it's the perfect excuse to turn to your favorite influencers and street style trendsetters for ideas.
-Below you'll find 11 shoe styles to wear with your baggy jeans; all of which are not only effortlessly cool but also most likely already in your closet (joy!).
-If they're not, shop the coinciding picks to fill the gaps and thrive in all your baggy, loose-fitting glory.
+Because baggy jeans no doubt will remain a trend for the fall/winter 2021 season and beyond, it's the perfect excuse to turn to your favorite influencers and street style trendsetters for ideas.
+Below you'll find 11 shoe styles to wear with your baggy jeans, all of which are not only effortlessly cool but also most likely already in your closet (joy!).
+If they're not, shop the coinciding picks to fill the gaps.

 Give a loose pair of denim pants a ladylike touch with a kitten heel.
 For the office, try out the style with a sleek slingback silhouette, and on the weekends, opt for a strappy sandal with the mini heel.

-Couple your roomy mom jeans with square-toe sandals for a ‘90s-inspired ensemble.
+Couple your roomy low-slung jeans with square-toe sandals for a ‘90s-inspired ensemble.
 Add on a baguette bag and you have yourself a whole outfit influenced by the trendy decade.

-Think of it as a closed-toe interpretation of the sock-and-sandal pairing: this combo provides a casual, model-off-duty look that is both trendy and ultra-relaxed.
+Think of it as a closed-toe interpretation of the sock-and-sandal pairing: this combo provides a casual, model-off-duty look that is both trendy and relaxed.
+(Gigi Hadid is a big fan of this style.)
 You can even make clogs the centerpiece of your outfit by opting for a pair in a fun, eye-catching color.

-This unfussy shoe is a great option for those who don’t feel like spending extra time on laces, straps, and such.
+This unfussy, simple shoe is a great option for those who don’t feel like spending extra time on laces and straps.
 Pair your favorite comfy slides and baggy blues with a basic white tee and a tote bag for a no-frills weekend look.

-It may seem counterintuitive to pair something bulky with another bulky piece, but somehow the two add up to a very cool combination.
-Balance the duo with a slimmer silhouette up top to give the ensemble an air of insouciance.
+It may seem counterintuitive to pair something bulky with another bulky piece, but the two can add up to a very cool combination.
+Balance the look with a slimmer silhouette up top to give the ensemble an air of insouciance.

-Give the western trend a go and wear the baggy jeans trend with a pair of pointy boots.
-The two look especially polished when worn with an oversized pullover layered over a crisp white shirt and some stacked necklaces.
+Give the western trend a go and wear baggy jeans with a pair of pointy-toe boots.
+The two look especially polished when styled with an oversized pullover layered over a crisp white shirt and some stacked necklaces.

-If chunky sneakers (or ‘dad sneakers’, as some might say) aren't your thing, there are still plenty of stylish options available on the sneaker market.
-Instead, try a pair of trainers that will give your baggy jeans a cool, laid-back vibe.
-If you're feeling especially adventurous, opt for a colorful version to add a stylish pop.
+If chunky sneakers (or dad sneakers, as some might say) aren't your thing, there are still plenty of stylish options available on the sneaker market.
+Try a pair of trainers that will give your baggy jeans a cool, laid-back vibe.
+If you're feeling especially adventurous, opt for a colorful version to add a stylish pop of excitement.